 Concerts on the Commons in Teton Village hosts local, regional and national bands on Sundays at 5 p.m. during July and August.
 Bring your dancing shoes as many people can’t resist the chance to boogie by the stage.
 Free.

 Music on Main: Not all live music in Jackson Hole takes place in town.
 Music on Main is a free all-ages outdoor concert series held on Thursday nights in the summer.
 It brings a diverse lineup to Victor City Park in Victor, Idaho, less than a half-hour drive from Jackson Hole.
 Concert-goers bring blankets and chairs to enjoy the music under starry skies.
-In 2021, the series will run from June 16th through August 12th.
+In 2022, the series will run from June TBA through August TBA.
 Performance times are 6 to 10 p.m.
 Find out more about this fun family-friendly series here.

 Grand Targhee Bluegrass Festival: Since 1987, the Grand Targhee Bluegrass Festival has been a gathering for bluegrass lovers in a beautiful mountain setting at Grand Targhee Mountain Resort in Alta, Wyo., just over the Teton Pass from Jackson Hole.
 This festival takes place in August and features headliners, a music camp for musicians, crafts vendors, kids' activities and more.
-The 2021 festival will be held from August TBA through TBA, with more than a dozen regional and national artists on tap to entertain festival-goers.
-For tickets and more information, click on this link. *ALERT: The festival is canceled for 2021 due to concerns with Covid-19.
+The 2022 festival will be held from August TBA through TBA, with more than a dozen regional and national artists on tap to entertain festival-goers.
+For tickets and more information, click on this link.